 Pitching & Setting-up

 You only get an AKS 3004 stabiliser on a Sprite Super if you opt for the £610 Diamond Pack.
 As this includes a microwave and DAB radio, most buyers do, and our test model included the pack.
-However, ATC trailer control doesn’t even come as an option – this really is an entry-level model.
-That said, it doesn’t look like one, with three windows and a sunroof at the front.
+The model looks good with three windows and a sunroof at the front.
 And that Diamond Pack includes alloy wheels.

 You don’t get external access to the front underseat lockers, again because this is an entry-level model.
 But this layout includes a transverse island bed, so you do get external access from the rear offside to the area under that bed, meaning you can pack outdoor furniture there.